abeforgit/noagreements.co/README.md

 - configure the required environment variables.
 See prod-variables.env.example for a detailed overview.

-- build the docker image:
+- build the docker image (using tag is optional but recommended:
-  `docker build .`
+  `docker build . --tag noagreements:latest`
 - start the docker container:
 `docker run -d `